syncfusion-content/flutter-docs/Flutter/themes/themes.md

 ![Dark theme](images/theme_chart.png)

-Using the `SfTheme` widget you can apply theme across all the Synfusion Flutter widgets with a uniform approach.
+Using the `SfTheme` widget you can apply theme across all the Syncfusion Flutter widgets with a uniform approach.
 If you wish to apply a specific theme to a specific widget alone, this can be achieved using the individual theme widget.
 For example, `SfChartTheme` widget in case of `chart` widget and `SfCalendarTheme` in case of `calendar` widget.

 {% highlight dart %}